pepijndevos/world_improvement_server/readme.md

 Is a server application using cutting-edge '80 technology such as the [QOTD protocol](https://en.wikipedia.org/wiki/QOTD) and [rwall](http://www.manpages.info/sunos/rwall.1.html) to broadcast immediate golbal change.

-Simply rwall your world improvement to the server where everyone can see it and **act** upon it.
+Simply `rwall 37.247.53.27` your world improvement to the server where everyone can see it and **act** upon it.

 ## Immediate global change is now within reach